|

 preference.
 Look for a

-that's easy to use, easy to read, and not too difficult to
+that's easy to use, easy to read, and where the test strips are not too pricey.
+Cost

-maintain.
-Cost is of course a consideration as well.
-Beyond that, there are many
+of the glucomter is of course a consideration as well.
+Some manufacturers offer the

-- Log book: it's important to keep track of blood glucose readings along with
+It's important to keep track of blood glucose readings along with other information,

 what it is.
 Your log book can help you spot patterns in blood sugar -- for